payservicedocumentation/web/payin-noui.md

   `"std"` — for secondary or recurrent traffic.

-  If not provided, the system will handle the transaction with default traffic type settings.

-  This parameter helps differentiate between various traffic types for better reporting and analysis of transaction flows.
+  This parameter is **mandatory** and must always be provided.
+It helps differentiate between various traffic types for better reporting and analysis of transaction flows.

 - **campaign** (optional)